lemenkov/libyuv/docs/feature_detection.md

 Armv8.6-A or Armv9.1-A, however there is no micro-architecture at time of writing where SVE2 is implemented without all previously-mentioned features also being implemented.

+### The Scalable Matrix Extension (SME)

+The Scalable Matrix Extension (SME) is an optional feature introduced from Armv9.2-A. SME exists alongside SVE and introduces new execution modes for applications performing extended periods of data processing.
+In particular SME introduces a few new components of interest:

+* Access to a scalable two-dimensional ZA tile register and new instructions to interact with rows and columns of the ZA tiles.
+This can be useful for data transformations like transposes.

+* A streaming SVE (SSVE) mode, during which the SVE vector length matches the ZA tile register width.
+In typical systems where the ZA tile register width is longer than the core SVE vector length, SSVE processing allows for faster data processing, even if the ZA tile register is unused.
+While the CPU is executing in streaming mode, Neon instructions are unavailable.

+* When both SSVE and the ZA tile registers are enabled there are additional outer-product instructions accumulating into a whole ZA tile, suitable for accelerating matrix arithmetic.
+This is likely less useful in libyuv.

 ## Linux and Android